The best Pinterest trends and tips for food bloggers to focus on for the month of May to increase traffic to their page and website!

 - Father’s Day

-- Father’s day will be coming up next month on June 16, so May will be a good time to start stocking your boards with some good recipes to celebrate!
+- Father’s day will be coming up next month, so May will be a good time to start stocking your boards with some good recipes to celebrate!
 If you search for “Father’s day food” online, the first thing that will pop up is bacon, which I think is absolutely fantastic.
 You know your father better than me, but in general for Pinterest, focus on bacon dishes, steaks, burgers, pizzas, dishes that incorporate beer, grilling/smoking recipes, breakfast ideas, chicken wings, plus the drinks!
 Whiskeys, bourbons, wines, etc. Now, my father is not a drinker, so in his household, we get drunk off dessert.
 So don’t forget about the chocolate!
 Cakes, cookies, brownies, ice cream, and more!

 In Season Produce